 If there is any agricultural sector where innovation belongs, it must be seed production!
-For several years now, farmers, multipliers and seed companies have made the choice to use Oz on their plots.
-Today, we are meeting with Jérôme Pain, deputy director of operations at Bejo to learn more about his experience with Oz.
+For several years now, farmers, multipliers and seed companies have chosen to use Oz on their plots.
+Today, we are meeting with Jérôme Pain, Deputy Director of Operations at Bejo to learn more about his experience with Oz.

 Bejo and Oz: a long-standing relationship

 A long-time partner of Naïo Technologies, Bejo has been able to perform many tests with Oz in different crops and on different sites.
-Through this article, Jérôme Pain presents us with his work within the Pontigné station (in Maine-et-Loire).
-But in a future article, we will also focus on the feedback of the team from Saint Martin Lalande (in the Aude department), a site that is also equipped with an Oz!
+In this article, Jérôme Pain presents to us his work within the Pontigné site (in Maine-et-Loire).
+And in a future article, we will also focus on the feedback of the team from Saint Martin Lalande (in the Aude department), a site that has also been equipped with an Oz!

-Bejo is a seed company specialized in vegetable species with extensive experience in selecting and producing varieties for organic and conventional farming.
-This company of Dutch origin is well established in France with many stations for seed multiplication.
+Bejo is a seed company specializing in vegetable species with extensive experience in selecting and producing varieties for organic and conventional farming.
+This company of Dutch origin is well established in France with many seed multiplication sites.

-Jérôme Pain is deputy director of operations on the Pontigné site, where the team of thirteen permanent employees can be composed of up to thirty and more employees during the season.
-He is in charge of managing the various crops and managing the staff as well.
-It should be noted that within the 9 ha of tunnels and 120 ha of open-field crops, a significant portion of the farm is AB certified (AB for “Agriculture Biologique” in French, meaning “Organic agriculture”).
-This certified part covers respectively 2 ha under shelters and 40 ha in open fields.
+Jérôme Pain is Deputy Director of Operations at the Pontigné site, where the team of thirteen permanent employees can comprise up to thirty or more employees during the season.
+He is in charge of managing the various crops and also the staff.
+It should be noted that within the 9 ha of tunnels and 120 ha of open-field crops, a significant portion of the farm is AB certified (AB standing for “Agriculture Biologique” in French, meaning “Organic Agriculture”).
+This certified section comprises 2 ha of tunnels and 40 ha of open fields.

-In Pontigné, this is not about selecting but rather about multiplying: indeed, it is the essential step to increase the quantity of seeds of the selected varieties, so as to sufficiently supply market gardeners.
-This process is not intended for Bejo only, since several partner farmers also carry out the multiplication of seeds under contract with the company which, thereby, provides them with the support of its technicians.
+In Pontigné, the focus is not on selecting but rather multiplying: this is the essential step to increase the quantity of seeds for the selected varieties, so as to have sufficient supply for market gardeners.
+This process is not undertaken by Bejo sites alone, since several partner farmers also carry out the multiplication of seeds under contract with the company.
+These are then supported by the company’s technicians.

 “We must find alternative solutions: workforce or robot”

 Jérôme joined the company in 2014.
-The first contacts with Bejo were the same year.
-Based on these first tests, the idea is to use Oz in open fields of AB beets and onions.
-But eventually, the machine is increasingly being used under shelters on crops that were grown conventionally, because it is necessary to overcome deficiencies on authorized herbicides.
+His first contacts with Bejo were in the same year.
+Based on these first tests, the idea was to use Oz in open fields of AB beetroots and onions.
+But the machine has ended up being used increasingly in the tunnels on conventional crops, in order to remedy the shortcomings of authorized herbicides.
 According to Jérôme “we must find alternative solutions: workforce or robot”.
-It is true that hoeing can be achieved after the machine passes several times, but it is never enough and a certain time must be devoted to manual work in rows.
+It is true that hoeing can be successful after several passes of the machine, but it is never enough and time must always be devoted to manual work in the row.

 Effective arrangements and protocol

-Oz had a considerable impact on reducing working time.
-Time is still devoted to weeding, but more as part of a work in pairs: someone manages the robot and complements the work on the rows, while the robot works in the tunnel.
-The need for grassing control is important because the seed producer is concerned with an overwhelming presence of weeds that would disrupt plant pollination and even the work achieved by the teams, as they very often go through the plots and tunnels during harvests.
+Oz has reduced working time considerably.
+Time is still devoted to weeding, but more in tandem with the machine: one person manages the robot and complements the work in the rows, while the robot works in the tunnel.
+The need for cover crop control is important because seed producers are concerned about excessive levels of weeds that could disrupt plant pollination and even the work of the teams, who have to go over the plots and tunnels very frequently at harvest time.

-Organizing work is important when integrating a new tool.
-The robot being shared with the Auxere site in Maine-et-Loire, it is necessary to plan its use for the two or three weeks we have it, before it goes to work with the colleagues.
+Work organization is important when integrating a new tool.
+As the robot is being shared with the Auxere site in Maine-et-Loire, careful planning of its use is necessary for the two or three weeks it is available, before it goes to join colleagues.
 The planning therefore depends on the production schedule but also on the irrigation frequency to be alternated with hoeing sessions.

-This organization has been facilitated by the will to gather a team.
-Jérôme is not the only user since two of his co-workers know how to operate the machine on site, and they do not hesitate to contact Axel if they have a question.
+This organization has been facilitated by the desire to form a team.
+Jérôme is not the only user, two of his co-workers at the site know how to operate the machine, and they do not hesitate to contact Axel if they have a question.

-Our partner concludes the meeting with his assessment on the use of Oz “when you manage to follow the protocol with the robot, you never have to go back for it becomes easy”.
-According to him, we achieved an optimization of Oz in Pontigné thanks to all the tests and necessary arrangements.
+Our partner concludes the meeting with his assessment on the use of Oz “when you follow the protocol with the robot, you hardly have to go back”.
+According to him, optimization of Oz was achieved in Pontigné thanks to all the necessary arrangements and tests.